Having an alarm system is a great source of peace of mind, and now adds a level of clarity to what is going on in your home when you are away.

 If a call list is not kept up to date we will still call through it, but the numbers may not be current and it could result in the alarm not receiving response at all.
 The same can happen if our keyholder list does not respond to our call outs.

-While multi-zone activations can, by general policy, bring out response that we call out from our station, it is not the fastest nor most efficient way to bring the police to your door.
+While multi-zone activations can, bring out response that we call out from our station, it is not the fastest nor most efficient way to bring the police to your door.
 Your communication with them directly will always, and has always, been your best bet for immediate law enforcement attendance.
 We have always recommended, even before verified response was required, that this be your preferred method.

 This makes Audio verification the best, simplest, and oldest response procedure, but also the one that requires the most attention from you.
-It’s not labour intensive, but it does mean making sure your list is as responsive as possible.
+It’s not labor intensive, but it does mean making sure your list is as responsive as possible.